oxidecomputer/design-system/scripts/export-icons.md

 # This command requires a FIGMA_TOKEN env var with read access to Oxide's DS to be set
 npx figma-export use-config

+# Rename the svg spritesheet to all
+mv ./icons/Icons.svg ./icons/all.svg
 ```

 ## Cleanup fill color